webpack-contrib/istanbul-instrumenter-loader/README.md

 componentsContext.keys().forEach(componentsContext);
 ```

-This file will be the only entry point for Karma:
+This file will be the only entry point for Karma.

 #### karma.conf.js

+Config example for ES6+ code transpiled with Babel:

 ```js
 config.set({